Ohio Police Radio Encryption: Columbus, Cleveland, Cincinnati & Statewide Status

 Ohio at a Glance

-Ohio's encryption landscape reflects its decentralized government structure.
-While the Ohio State Highway Patrol went fully encrypted in 2019, the state's major city police departments have largely adopted partial encryption—a middle ground that maintains some public access while securing sensitive operations.
+Ohio's decentralized government structure means encryption decisions get made at the city and county level.
+The Ohio State Highway Patrol went fully encrypted in 2019, but major city departments mostly landed on partial encryption—keeping some public access while locking down tactical channels.

-The state's 88 counties and hundreds of municipal departments create a complex patchwork.
-Generally, urban areas have moved toward encryption while rural Ohio remains largely open.
-Recent high-profile incidents, including the 2022 Jayland Walker case in Akron, have influenced local encryption discussions.
+Across Ohio's 88 counties and hundreds of municipal departments, urban areas have trended toward encryption while rural Ohio stays largely open.
+The 2022 Jayland Walker shooting in Akron added pressure for expanded encryption in Northeast Ohio.

 Major Ohio Agencies